-- Very bad and sometimes deadly side effects may happen if your child takes this drug with certain other drugs like some drugs that are used for a heartbeat that is not normal, sleep, or migraines.
-Be sure to talk to the doctor and pharmacist about all the drugs your child takes.
+- Very bad and sometimes deadly side effects may happen if you take this drug with certain other drugs like some drugs that are used for a heartbeat that is not normal, sleep, or migraines.
+Be sure to talk to your doctor and pharmacist about all the drugs you take.

 - It is used to treat HIV infection.